-You obtain the virtual address of the cycle counter (in the kernel's virtual address space) using syssgi(), in a call that also returns the clock precision in picoseconds (1e-12 seconds, millionths of a microsecond).
-See the syssgi(2) reference page.
-For an example program, see "Mapping and Reading the Cycle Counter" on page 202.
+You obtain the size fo the cycle counter in bytes (4 or 8) using syssgi(SGI_CYCLECNTR_SIZE).
+You obtain the address of the cycle counter (in the kernel's virtual address space) using syssgi(SGI_QUERY_CYCLECNTR), a call that also returns the counter precision in picoseconds (1e-12 seconds, millionths of a microsecond).
+See the syssgi(2) reference page for details.
+As can be seen from an example program ("Mapping and Reading the Cycle Counter" on page 175), this method of reading the cycle counter is somewhat complex since it has to take into account two variables: the precision of the clock in the current system, and the programming model of the compiled program (32-bit or 64-bit).